ahmedelmasri/covid-drug-repurposing/README.md

 The original file to the MEDLINE Abstracts is (403.3MB) of data.
 Too big to be uploaded here but here is the [>> link  >>  to download it.](https://drive.google.com/file/d/1xcwUjEbuTVBHjZJ66yfxr_LZr9qFZh4L/view?usp=sharing).

+Got any questions about the experiments, algorithms, analysis, data?
+Shoot me at email!